juanfromqa/cypress-excercise/README.md

 # Cypress excercise

-This repository contains automated tests coded with Cypress.io, the purpose is to have fun and check its Pros and Cons
+This repository contains automated tests coded with Cypress.io to validate EasyKnock'calculator

 ## Contents